|About the DAN||Members||Public Service Awards||Progress and Impact|

 Department of Defense Facilitates Dystonia Research

 Medical literature has identified a link between traumatic injuries and the onset of dystonia.
 Traumatic injuries and subsequent dystonia are constant threats to our military personnel.
 Dystonia advocates work tirelessly to ensure that the Department of Defense (DOD) and its medical research program is a stakeholder in the fight to improve treatment options for our dystonia-affected veterans.
-Congressional outreach and education by dystonia advocates across the country resulted in legislators adding “dystonia” to the list of conditions deemed eligible for study through the DOD Peer-Reviewed Medical Research Program in the FY 2010 Defense Appropriations Bill.
+Congressional outreach and education by dystonia advocates across the country resulted in legislators adding “dystonia” to the list of conditions deemed eligible for study through the DOD Peer-Reviewed Medical Research Program.

 Expansion of the Dystonia Research Portfolio at National Institutes of Health

 Each year dystonia advocates encourage Congress to significantly increase funding for the National Institutes of Health (NIH) and support expansion of the dystonia research portfolio at NIH.
-This sustained outreach has helped funding for dystonia research at NIH grow from approximately $10 million annually to its current level of just under $20 million annually.
-The present level of funding includes an impressive new $6 million, 5 year clinical research initiative known as the “Dystonia Coalition” which was awarded in 2009.
+This sustained outreach has helped funding for dystonia research at NIH grow.

 Genetic Information Nondiscrimination Act